Friends Drift Inn Recipes

 1. Preheat oven to 325°.

-2. I usually use a loaf pan, but chef Matt used a square 9″ casserole dish.
+2. I usually use a loaf pan, but Matt used a square 9″ casserole dish.
 I used a casserole dish for this version, greasing it with 1 tablespoon of bacon drippings, but butter would work.

 3. Combine all ingredients in a bowl (EXCEPT for the 3 tablespoons of catsup) working the mixture with your hands.
 Pat into dish.